 - Tire shine

 Begin by power washing the paintwork to remove loose grit.
 A good auto detergent is important, household detergent is too aggressive and removes protective wax layers.
-A bucket with grit trap is super important too, otherwise grit is dragged across the paint.
+A bucket with a grit trap is super important too, otherwise, grit is dragged across the paint.

 Using a quality hand towel, wash the body and rinse with cold water.

 Use a squeegee to remove the heavy standing water from the roof glass and body panels.
 Now finish drying the body using a quality genuine chamois leather.

 Now you are set for the next stage.

 There are tricks to every trade, getting that showroom shine for some vehicles will require some work.
 As a car age the paintwork obviously sufferers, road grit, bird poop, rain, snow, wind, direct sunshine, tree sap, and contact brush car washes all kick the shine off the paintwork.

 But the shine is still there.
 Car dealers employ a whole team of specialist cleaners known as detailers.
 The really skilled detailers can remove deep paintwork scratches and dents without breaking paint or using body fillers.
 Their skills are really impressive.